HMS Vengeance (1899): Service history

-Pre-World War I
+Pre-First World War

 HMS Vengeance was laid down by Vickers at Barrow-in-Furness on 23 August 1898 and launched on 25 July 1899.
 Her completion was delayed by damage to the fitting-out dock, and she was not completed until April 1902.
 She was the first British battleship completely built, armed, and engined by a single company.
 HMS Vengeance was commissioned at Portsmouth by Captain Leslie Creery Stuart on 8 April 1902 for service with the Mediterranean Fleet.
 She left the United Kingdom early the following month, arriving at Malta on 12 May.
-In September 1902 she visited the Aegean sea with other ships of the station for combined manoeuvres near Nauplia, and two months later she was back visiting Plataea.
+In September 1902 she visited the Aegean Sea with other ships of the station for combined manoeuvres near Nauplia, and two months later she was back visiting Plataea.
 In July 1903 she transferred to the China Station to relieve her sister ship Goliath, and underwent a refit at Hong Kong in 1903–1904.

 In 1905, the United Kingdom and Japan ratified a treaty of alliance, reducing the need for a large Royal Navy presence on the China Station and prompting a recall of all battleships from the station.
 Vengeance was recalled on 1 June 1905 and proceeded to Singapore, where she and her sister ship Albion rendezvoused with their sister Ocean and the battleship Centurion.
 The four battleships departed Singapore on 20 June 1905 and steamed home in company, arriving at Plymouth on 2 August 1905.
 Vengeance paid off into the Devonport Reserve on 23 August 1905, and underwent a refit that lasted into 1906 during which her machinery was repaired.

 On 15 May 1906, Vengeance commissioned for service in the Channel Fleet.
 She transferred to the Home Fleet on 6 May 1908, and on 13 June 1908 was damaged in a collision with the merchant ship SS Begore Head at Portsmouth.
 She moved to the Nore Division, Home Fleet, at the Nore in February 1909, where she became a parent ship to special service vessels, and grounded in the Thames Estuary on 28 February 1909 without damage.
 In April 1909, she became tender to the Chatham Dockyard gunnery school, where she acted as a gunnery drill ship.
 On 29 November 1910, Vengeance suffered another mishap when she collided in fog with the merchant ship SS Biter, suffering damage to her side, net shelf, and net booms.
 Vengeance then served in the 6th Battle Squadron based at Portland, then became a gunnery training ship at the Nore in January 1913.The 6th Squadron, together with the 5th Battle Squadron, formed the core of the Second Fleet.